rawdaymohamed/Classroom-Infinity/README.md

 - Users can edit their own profile pages
 - Users can delete their own profiles.
 - Add Instructor role to the backend and frontend
+- Instructor can add new lesson to a course

 ## 🏁 Getting Started <a name = "getting_started"></a>